newrelic-experimental/futurehack/CodeOfConduct.md

 # FutureHack Code of Conduct

-**TL;DR; This hackathon is a community event intended for learning, collaboration, and engagement in the developer community.
+**TL;DR; This hack-a-thon is a community event intended for learning, collaboration, and engagement in the developer community.
 Harassment of any kind is not tolerated and will lead to immediate disqualification.
 Be awesome to each other.**

 FutureHack is about connection and innovation.
 New Relic is dedicated to providing a harassment-free event experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, race, age, religion, or any other protected characteristic under local law or New Relic policy.